+299. Thesis or Project (3)

+Prerequisites: An officially appointed thesis committee and advancement to candidacy.

+Guidance in the preparation of a project or thesis for the master's degree.

+Botany

-299. Thesis or Project (3) Prerequisites: An officially appointed thesis committee and advancement to candi- Guidance in the preparation of a project or thesis for the master's degree.
-Botany 200.
-Seminar (2 or 3) Prerequisite: Consent of instructor.
-An intensive study of a selected topic in advanced botany.
-May be repeated with new content for additional credit.
-298. Special Study (1-6) Prerequisite: Consent of staff; to be arranged with department chairman and in-Individual study.
+200. Seminar (2 or 3)

+Prerequisite: Consent of instructor.

+An intensive study in advanced botany, topic to be announced in the class schedule.
+Maximum credit six units applicable on a master's degree.
+298. Special Study (1-6) Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
+Individual study.
 Six units maximum credit.

-299. Thesis or Project (3) Prerequisites: An officially appointed thesis committee and advancement to candi-Guidance in the preparation of a project or thesis for the master's degree.
-Microbiology 200.
-Seminar (2 or 3) Prerequisite: Consent of instructor.
-An intensive study of a selected topic in advanced microbiology.
-May be repeated with new content for additional credit.
+299. Thesis or Project (3)

+Prerequisites: An officially appointed thesis committee and advancement to candidacy.

+Guidance in the preparation of a project or thesis for the master's degree.

+Microbiology

+200. Seminar (2 or 3)

+Prerequisite: Consent of instructor.

+An intensive study in advanced microbiology, topic to be announced in the class schedule.
+Maximum credit six units applicable on a master's degree.
 210. Seminar in Medical Bacteriology (2) Prerequisite: Microbiology 102 or consent of instructor.
-May be repeated with new content to a maximum of four units. - 220.
-Seminar in Industrial and Agricultural Microbiology (2) Prerequisite: Microbiology 101 or consent of instructor.
-May be repeated with new content to a maximum of four units. - 230.
-Seminar in Medical Mycology (2) Prerequisite: Microbiology 104 or consent of instructor.
-May be repeated with new content to a maximum of four units. - 240.
-Seminar in General Microbiology (2) Prerequisites: Microbiology 101 and 105, or consent of instructor.
-May be repeated with new content to a maximum of four units. - 250.
-Seminar in Virology (2) Prerequisite: Microbiology 107 or consent of instructor.
-May be repeated with new content to a maximum of four units. - 260.
-Seminar in Immunology and Serology (2) Prerequisite: Microbiology 103 or consent of instructor.
-May be repeated with new content to a maximum of four units. - 298.
-Special Study (1-6) Prerequisite: Consent of staff; to be arranged with department chairman and Individual study.
-Six units maximum credit. - 299.
-Thesis or Project (3) Prerequisites: An officially appointed thesis committee and advancement to candidacy.
-Guidance in the preparation of a project or thesis for the master's degree. - 200.
-Seminar (2 or 3) Prerequisite: Consent of instructor.
+May be repeated with new content to a maximum of four units.
+220. Seminar in Industrial and Agricultural Microbiology (2) Prerequisite: Microbiology 101 or consent of instructor.
+May be repeated with new content to a maximum of four units.
+230. Seminar in Medical Mycology (2) Prerequisite: Microbiology 104 or consent of instructor.
+May be repeated with new content to a maximum of four units.
+240. Seminar in General Microbiology (2) Prerequisites: Microbiology 101 and 105, or consent of instructor.
+May be repeated with new content to a maximum of four units.
+250. Seminar in Virology (2) Prerequisite: Microbiology 107 or consent of instructor.
+May be repeated with new content to a maximum of four units.
+260. Seminar in Immunology and Serology (2) Prerequisite: Microbiology 103 or consent of instructor.
+May be repeated with new content to a maximum of four units.
+298. Special Study (1-6) Prerequisite: Consent of staff; to be arranged with department chairman and Individual study.
+Six units maximum credit.

+299. Thesis or Project (3)

+Prerequisites: An officially appointed thesis committee and advancement to candidacy.

+Guidance in the preparation of a project or thesis for the master's degree.

+Zoology

+200. Seminar (2 or 3)

+Prerequisite: Consent of instructor.